Alexandra Dunn: Professional career

-Dunn served as the EPA Region 1 administrator between 2018 and 2019, and was Assistant Administrator for EPA's Office of Chemical Safety and Pollution Prevention between 2019 and 2021.
+In February 2024, Dunn became the President and CEO of the national trade association for the pesticide industry, CropLife America.
+The same year, she was elected as the President-Elect of the American College of Environmental Lawyers.

+In January 2025, Dunn was appointed by the United States Department of Agriculture to serve on the Agricultural Policy Advisory Committee.

 Academic career

 Dunn was Dean of Environmental Law Programs and an adjunct professor of law at Pace Law School.
 At Pace, Dunn led efforts to create the nation's first L.L.M. in Environmental Law focused on climate change.
-Dunn is a lecturer in law at the Columbus School of Law and Catholic University of America, and a Professorial Lecturer in Law at George Washington University Law School.
+Dunn is a lecturer in law at the Columbus School of Law at Catholic University of America, and a Professorial Lecturer in Law at George Washington University Law School.
 Previously she was an associate professor of law at American University’s Washington College of Law.
 She has published articles in a variety of scholarly journals, law reviews, and periodicals.
 Her research publications include cutting edge work on environmental justice, green infrastructure, and environmental conflict resolution, among other subjects.